iamishansharma/CartPole/README.md

 ## Model used

-Sequential Model Neural Net using Keras
+Sequential Neural Net using Keras